openSUSE/news-o-o/_posts/2011-05-21-opensuse-weekly-news-issue-176-is-out.markdown

 And I believe that I also showed some interesting stuff to the people at our
         booth.
 I was speaking about GNOME Shell to anybody who happened to be nearby and everybody liked it!
 Good work, GNOME guys!
-I™m glad I was able to be there and I want to share few pictures from the event with you, so even if you couldn™t make it there, you™ll see at least a little bit of what we were doing.
+Iâ€™m glad I was able to be there and I want to share few pictures from the event with you, so even if you couldnâ€™t make it there, youâ€™ll see at least a little bit of what we were doing.
 We had a lot of fun

 ![](http://michal.hrusecky.net/wp-includes/images/smilies/icon_wink.gif)

-
+â€

+â€œ

         [Marcus Meissner: Wine on Linuxtag 2011](http://lizards.opensuse.org/2011/05/16/wine-on-linuxtag-2011/)